Yes, affordable car insurance in Florida does exist, though it might take some searching.

 - Make, model, and year of your vehicle

 - Your driving record

 Who Has The Best Car Insurance In Florida?

 Finding the best car insurance in Florida requires looking at several factors.
 Sure, we all want to save money, but the cost can’t be the only factor.
 After all, you can go with the cheapest car insurance in Florida, but will your claims be paid promptly?

 That’s why we evaluate car insurance coverage by various factors, looking at things like average cost, financial strength, J.D.
 Power Claim Servicing Score, and additional benefits.

 Here's a quick overview of the top Florida car insurance providers.

 If you’re really looking for the cheapest car insurance in Florida, you can’t go wrong with USAA.
 Floridians with USAA pay about $1,000 for their yearly policy on average.
 The average price includes people on a range of policies, from the minimum to full coverage.
 Depending on the coverage options you want, you might see a higher price.
 Plus, USAA doesn’t add a fee to break your policy up into monthly payments.

-Looking at customer service, USAA got a 889 out of 1,000 score on J.D.
-Power’s 2020 Auto Claims Satisfaction StudySM, which was higher than any other company.
-USAA also scored 900 out of 1,000 on J.D.
-Power’s 2020 Insurance Shopping StudySM for its great quotes experience.
+Looking at customer service, USAA got an 890 out of 1,000 score on J.D.
+Power’s 2020 Auto Claims Satisfaction StudySM, placing it as one of the top five companies in the survey.
+USAA also scored 902 out of 1,000 on J.D.
+Power’s 2021 Insurance Shopping StudySM for its great quotes experience.
 That was the highest score among surveyed providers.

 When most people think of USAA, they might think you have to be in the military or a direct family member to get car insurance in Florida.
 However, it’s actually open to more people than that.
 USAA is available for: